MetroStar/ib_manifest_util/documentation/docs/user-guide/updating_repos.md

 ```

-Okay, so assuming the Iron Bank repository has been cloned locally and the repo has a `Dockerfile.tpl`, then running the following command will update the two `repodata.json`, the `Dockerfile` and the `hardening_manifest.yaml`:
+Assuming the Iron Bank repository has been cloned locally and the repo has a `Dockerfile.tpl`, then running the following command will update the two `repodata.json`, the `Dockerfile` and the `hardening_manifest.yaml`:

 ```shell
 ib_manifest_util update_repo --repo_dir ~/path/to/ib-repo --dockerfile_version 9999
 ```

-The last step is to check everything worked as expected, then push these changes up the Iron Bank repo on [gitlab.com](gitlab.com).
+The last step is to review the new files and push them back to the Iron Bank repo.

 ## Push the updated files to the Iron Bank repository